Free Assessment: How does your inbound marketing measure up?

 Part II: Measuring trust during the sales process

-If your marketing efforts have paid off, prospects should enter your sales process with an already-established relationship with your brand.
 For our clients, it’s not uncommon for their prospects to have already read dozens of articles and become YouTube and newsletter subscribers.

-If that’s the case, you can imagine the sales team’s job is that much easier.
+When that’s the case, you can imagine the sales team’s job is that much easier.
 With trust already established, the salesperson becomes the steward of that trust.
 They don’t have to start from scratch.

 How to measure: You can measure this in an individual call using AI tools like Chorus or Gong.
 Track words that are unique to the prospect so you can see how much of each call is about the prospect’s needs — and how much is about your product or service.

-Part III: Measuring trust among your customers
+Part III: Measuring customer trust after the sale

 Some of the strongest indicators of trust come after a prospect becomes a customer.
 At that point, they’ve already trusted you enough to make a purchase.